Only 50 percent of businesses survive their first five years.

 Blazing a new trail might be exhilarating, but it comes with a level of grunt work that could prove unsustainable.
 The hard work required to convince consumers to take a chance on something they haven’t seen before can drain even the most enthusiastic entrepreneur.

-A number of factors can help or hurt you when you start or grow your business – especially in a crowded market.
+Several factors can help or hurt you when you start or grow your business – especially in a crowded market.
 We’ve previously talked about the importance of branding, for example:

 A strong brand increases the value of your company, creates an identity and motivation for your employees, and makes it easier for you to acquire new customers.
 A brand represents how people know you (or your business), and how they perceive your reputation or the reputation of your company.
 In today’s noisy world, a strong brand is more important than it has ever been.